oasisprotocol/old-docs/src/operators/stake-management.md

 ```

 We used the following parameters:
-* `--stake.transaction.amount` specifies the number of tokens,
+* `--stake.transaction.amount` specifying the number of tokens,
 * `--stake.transaction.file` the output filename of the transaction stored in
 JSON format,
 * `--stake.transaction.nonce` the incremental nonce.
 Since this is our first